 The energy consumption roughly follows the same trends that can be seen in the energy cost graphs.
-As can be seen, the energy costs of the Gaige Building is successful at reducing energy consumption and costs.
+As can be seen, new design of the Gaige Building is successful at reducing both energy consumption and cost.
 It must be further determined whether or not these energy savings will justify the increased initial costs of the geothermal system.